SFTtech/stiefelsystem/README.md

 # Why don't you use Y in the tech stack?

-I'd really like to use Y, but you haven't implemented support yet.
+We'd really like to use Y, but you haven't implemented support yet.

-# TODO
+# Things to improve

 ## Creation scripts